ecmwf/polytope/docs/Service/Data_Portfolio.md

 # Data Portfolio

-Polytope Feature Extraction only has access to data that is stored on an FDB.
-The dataset currently available via polyope feature extraction is the Operational Forecast.
+Polytope feature extraction only has access to data that is stored on an FDB.
+The dataset currently available via Polyope feature extraction is the operational forecast.
 We plan to add Destination Earth Digital Twin data in the future.

 ## Operational Forecast Data